7 Simple Ways to Learn About ACH Payment Processing

 Creating a business environment that supports ACH transfers is simple.
 Most vendors already accept them, especially online businesses.
 These payments are secure and reliable.
 You will first need to decide whether you want the ACH payment to be single-entry or reoccurring.
 A one-time ACH payment can be made as an ACH debit or credit transaction.
 After you have provided your ACH operator with the vendor’s account information, you will be able to electronically transfer funds to its account.

 You must give permission to the vendor to electronically withdraw funds from your account.
 If it’s going to be a recurring payment, you must provide permission as to the date and the amount of funds that can be withdrawn.
 If the amount is going to differ from one payment to the next, this will be outlined in the ACH enrollment form.

 Make website ACH payments: If you purchase items from vendors online, you may be able to make payments via an ACH WEB method versus PayPal.
 Most vendors prefer WEB ACH payments over PayPal payments due to PayPal’s high transaction fee.
 Accepting PayPal payments will cost a vendor a certain percentage of the total transaction.
 For example, if the percentage is 3%, then PayPal will keep $3 for every $100 transaction.
 With ACH WEB payments, the vendor is likely to only pay 25 cents to $5 a transaction, which is considerably less expensive when the transactions are large.

-Use computer or terminal payments: For businesses that normally process payments over the phone or by mail, a virtual terminal can be used to process ACH payments.
+Use computer or terminal payments: For businesses that normally process payments over the phone or by mail, a virtual terminal or processing service can be used to process ACH payments.
 The virtual terminal can be accessed via a computer or mobile device.
 You simply type in the vendor’s account and routing numbers and initiate the transaction.